Isle of Wight Railway: Extending to Ryde Pier

-The Pier was unique in the United Kingdom in having a complete railway station at its seaward end; the railway on the pier formed a single signalling section, from Pier Head to Esplanade.
+The pier was unique in the United Kingdom in having a complete railway station at its seaward end; the railway on the pier formed a single signalling section, from Pier Head to Esplanade.

 Five or six steamers could berth at the pier simultaneously.
-The Port of Portsmouth and Ryde United Steam Packet Company operated the ferry between Portsmouth and Ryde, but in 1879 the LSWR and LBSCR secured an Act authorising the raising of £50,000 each to begin a competing service.
+The Port of Portsmouth and Ryde United Steam Packet Company operated the ferry between Portsmouth and Ryde, but in 1879 the LSWR and LBSCR secured an act of Parliament, the South Western and the Brighton Railway Companies (Steam Vessels) Act 1879 (42 & 43 Vict. c. xxx) authorising the raising of £50,000 each to begin a competing service.
 In fact the ferry company decided to sell its business to the railway companies, and it did so in 1880.

 At Ryde, the opening of the LSWR/LBSCR joint railway in 1880 at least meant that passengers could board a through carriage there for Ventnor or Newport.
 The IoWR claimed compensation for the 'injurious' effects of the railway on its property at St John's Road.
 A refreshment room at St Johns Road would suffer loss of business, they claimed, The issue went to arbitration and the IoWR was awarded £1,033.
 The change revolutionised passenger transport to the island and Portsmouth became the principal mainland access point.

 The pier tramway was converted to electric traction in 1886; the electricity was generated by an Otto gas engine and a Siemens dynamo, an arrangement that continued until 1927.

 Financial situation improved

 The IWR's financial performance improved in the 1880s.
 The company acquired additional locomotives and rolling stock; stations were enhanced and track renewals were carried out.
 There was opposition from some shareholders who saw the expenditure as money that should be distributed to them as dividends.

 Shareholder dissatisfaction with the management of the IoWR continued to simmer despite the declaration of the highest-ever dividend on the ordinary stock.
 At a shareholders' meeting on 21 February 1883, a shareholder complained that running costs were too high, at 53% of gross receipts.
 In fact shareholders could expect a regular dividend as high as any paid by a railway company in Great Britain, but the differing classes of stock, with preference and debenture issues, which had differing levels of dividend distribution, continued to generate dissatisfaction.
-In 1889 the company placed a Bill before Parliament to consolidate and rearrange the capital: it received the Royal Assent on 25 July 1890.
+In 1889 the company placed a bill before Parliament to consolidate and rearrange the capital: it received royal assent as the Isle of Wight Railway Act 1890 (53 & 54 Vict. c. cxxxvii) on 25 July 1890.
 The authorised capital was £402,312 and borrowings amounted to £196,911.